acidburn0zzz/turbulence/README.md

-# What is Turbulence-Evolution?
+# What is Turbulence?

-Turbulence is an utility similar to Chakra's kapudan, that configures multiple aspects of Openbox and KDE Desktop at first boot.
+Turbulence is a utility similar to Chakra's kapudan, that configures multiple aspects of Openbox and KDE Desktop at first boot.
 Some of it's features are: